cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/greedy_algorithms_note.rst

 Greedy algorithms
 *****************

+**Greedy-choice property**: we can assemble a globally optimal solution by making locally optimal (greedy) choices.

+A problem exhibits **optimal substructure** if an optimal solution to the problem contains within it optimal solutions to subproblems.

 **Problem definition:** Suppose we have a set :math:`S={a_1,a_2, \ldots,a_n}` of n proposed activities that wish to use a resource, such as a lecture hall, which can serve only one activity at a time.
 Each activity :math:`a_i` has a start time :math:`s_i` and a finish time :math:`f_i` ,